njfdev/rtlsdr-radio/README.md

 # RTL-SDR Radio

-RTL-SDR Radio is your one-stop shop for listening to the radio frequencies in the air!
+RTL-SDR Radio is your one-stop shop for listening and decoding to the radio frequencies in the air!
 It is designed to be lightweight, easy-to-use, and minimalistic.

 ## Features

-- Listen to FM Radio
+- 📡 Listen to FM Radio
   - Decoding RBDS (Radio Broadcast Data System)
-- Listen to AM Radio
+- 📻 Listen to AM Radio
-- Save Radio Stations to Listen to Later
+- ⭐️ Save Radio Stations to Listen to Later
+- ✈️ Decoding location and messages from airplanes (ADS-B)
 - 🔋 "Batteries Included" - No need to install anything else!
 Everything comes bundled within the app.

 ## Installation